esamuel/vaadly/README.md

 # Vaadly - Multi-Tenant Building Management App

+Note: All references in this workspace assume the active project is vaadly.

 A comprehensive **multi-tenant** building management solution built with Flutter, Firebase, and AI integration.
 Vaadly is designed for **Building Committees** to manage their buildings efficiently, while providing **App Owners** with centralized management capabilities.

 ## 🏢 **Multi-Tenant Architecture**